harfangk/harfangk.github.io/_posts/2017-01-25-why-i-think-i-am-still-a-junior-developer.md

 being able to design the architecture of software and choose correct algorithms would be one.
 Being able to appropriately balance short-term corner cutting with long-term accrual of technical debt would be another.
 Is my standard for a senior developer too high?
+Or is it too low?
 I don't know.
 All I know is that I am still far, far away from being one.